LTSana/LTSana/README.md

 Web Developer & Designer
 ------------------------
 I started with C moved on to Python and now I'm learning Kotlin for multiplatform apps.
-I build web applications with PWA functionality.
-Helped my University to develop a better student experience and improving their Cyber Security.
+I spend most my time buiding web applications with using Django.
+My most recent achievements are helping my University to develop a better student experience and improving their Cyber Security.

-*   🖥️  See my portfolio at [My Portfolio](http://ltsana.github.io/)
-*   ✉️  You can contact me at [snm.developer@gmail.com](mailto:snm.developer@gmail.com)
+I Co-Founded Pixrweb, we build in house software projects starting from e-commerce all the way to stats tracking applications.

+*  🌍 I'm multi cultural and get a long well with everyone.
+*  🖥️ I love computers and how technology works.
 *  🧠 I'm learning how to better my skills in the latest fields.
-*   ⚡  I'm secretly Ironman... but don't tell anyone.
+*  ⚡ My superpower is talking...
+I like discussing tech with like minded people.

+Coming all the way from Africa to the Mediterranean and home in Portugal, I have learned a lot from multiple cultures and developed good communications skills with wonderful individuals.

 <a href="https://www.github.com/LTSana" target="_blank" rel="noreferrer"><img
                   src="https://img.shields.io/github/followers/LTSana?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>